Christian pacifism: Middle Ages

-By the 13th century, Thomas Aquinas was bold enough to declare, concerning heretics, "I answer that [...] it is lawful to kill dumb animals, in so far as they are naturally directed to man's use, as the imperfect is directed to the perfect."
+By the 13th century, Thomas Aquinas was bold enough to declare, concerning animals, "I answer that [...] it is lawful to kill dumb animals, in so far as they are naturally directed to man's use, as the imperfect is directed to the perfect."

 After becoming disillusioned with his own military service in the army of Walter III, Count of Brienne, Saint Francis of Assisi advanced an even more inclusive vision of Christian pacifism in his denunciation of the warfare which accompanied the Fifth Crusade.
 In addition to reminding his followers that "Your God is of your flesh, He lives in your nearest neighbor, in every man", Francis outlined a pacifistic vision in the Canticle of the Sun which calls for a universal reverence of all living creatures in the natural world.